 The frequency of the generated voltage depends upon the number of field poles and on the speed at which the field poles are rotated.
 One complete cycle of voltage is generated in an armature coil when a pair of field poles passes over the coil.

-- n is the field poles in revolution per second (r.p.s)
+- n is the field poles in revolution per second (r.p.s), and

 - f is the frequency of the generated voltage in hertz.

 In one revolution of the rotor, an armature coil is cut by P/2 north poles and P/2 south poles.
 Since one cycle is generated in an armature coil when a pair of field poles passes over the coil.
-The number of cycles generated in one revolution of the rotor.
-Will be equal to the number of pairs of poles. i.e.
+The number of cycles generated by one revolution of the rotor.
+Will be equal to the number of pairs of poles. i.e.,

 - Number of cycles per revolution = p